rackerlabs/docs-portal-onboarding-guide/docs/administrative/access_account.rst

 #.
 Contact your Customer Support Manager (CSM).

-   Your CSM will help you to determine if your account is compatible with the account switcher feature.
+   Your CSM will help you to determine if your account setup is a candidate for the account switcher beta.

 #.
 Complete the legal agreement document and attach it to a
    support ticket.
 This document requires information